luonghuy0406/KLTN/README.md

 1. Read the setup.txt file in the setup directory to install the environment you need to run the program.
 2. Open the terminal
 3. Activate the virtual environment with the command "source myenv / bin / activate" "
-4. Access the directory containing the KLTN.py file with the command "cdc / home / pi / the directory name containing the file"
+4. Access the directory containing the KLTN.py file with the command "cd / home / pi / the directory name containing the file"
 5. Enter the command "python KLTN.py" to run the program.
 6. To turn off the program while it is running, click the video window and press the Esc key.
 7. To see the website showing the graph: access the ip address of raspberry pi.